Scaling Student Advocacy to End Campus Hunger and Homelessness

 Rise is building an online training program to teach college students how to address student hunger and homelessness on their campus.
 We will prepare 40 student organizing fellows--predominantly students of color and students from low-income backgrounds--to train 25 students each to advocate for solutions to campus hunger and homelessness.
 Rise’s digital curriculum and training program will enable students to lead campaigns even if their campuses do not reopen during the grant period because of the coronavirus.

-Rise is a student-led nonprofit working to ensure that all students can earn a higher education by advocating for policies that make public higher education free.
+Rise is a student-led nonprofit organization advocating for policies that make public higher education free and accessible to all.

 In which areas of Los Angeles will you be directly working?